 Timothy Borham

 Director

-His experience across the areas of intellectual property, dispute resolution and corporate structuring makes him crucial to clients who wish to protect and grow their business.
-He believes that legal services should be a stimulating, not an adverse factor in a client’s profitability, and that the Sajen Accord delivers that dynamic impact.
+Timothy is a director of Sajen.
+His experience across the areas of intellectual property, dispute resolution and corporate structuring makes Timothy crucial to clients who wish to protect and grow their business.
+Tim believes that legal services should be a stimulating, not an adverse factor in a client’s profitability, and that the Sajen Accord delivers that dynamic impact.

+Timothy Borham